Hermès Tea Cup Gift Set

 Also available in Red and White

-Hermes H Decò Red Tea Cup
+Hermes Tea Cup H Decò Red

 The design of H Déco Red Teacups creates the intricate red and white patterns spiralling around the initials HH stamped into each piece of the set.
 The red and white motifs are arranged to create an intriguing positive or negative effect.
 As its black and white variant, Hermès H Deco teacups, thanks to their modern pattern and their linear and simple shape, are perfect for urban living and people who enjoy sleek and modern design.

-Cheval d’Orient Gold Tea Cup
+Cheval d’Orient Gold Hermes Tea Cup

 This Hermès teacup feature Arabian horses and horse harnesses forming intricate decorations in the style of Persian miniatures.
 The galloping horses on the cups seems ready to come to life any minute.
 The Cheval d’Orient motifs reminds us of the Silk Road caravans and of the conviviality of the Far East.